 Thing to do in Siquijor

-Another beach to visit in Siquijor, much more popular but very pretty, is Paliton Beach.
+Another beach worth visiting in Siquijor, much more popular but very pretty, is Paliton Beach.
 Surrounded by palm trees and with white sand, it’s an ideal place to enjoy the best sunset on the island.
-In reality, Paliton is divided in two: Paliton(the largest) and Cangbusyo Beach (as it appears on Google Maps, the smallest).
+In fact, Paliton is divided into two parts: Paliton (the larger one) and Cangbusyo Beach (as it appears on Google Maps, the smallest).
 You can reach both on foot, so don’t hesitate to explore them.
 The entrance fee is ₱20.

 what to do in Siquijor Island

-The beach at the Coco Grove hotel, where the Tubod marine sanctuary is located, is also great.
+The beach at Coco Grove hotel, where the Tubod marine sanctuary is located, is also lovely.
 If you’re not a guest at the hotel you can’t use the loungers and umbrellas, but the beach is public, so you can stay there.
 However, they charge an access fee of ₱50 and ₱100 if you plan to snorkel.

 Things to do at Siquijor